What is Subordinated Debt?

-However, for S bond holders the liquidation may not be a good thing to happen, because they would be given the last priority in paying off the subordinated loan.
-But there’s one good thing – S bond holders would get paid by the liquidation of Y Corporation before any preferred shareholders and equity shareholder gets paid.
+However, for S bondholders, the liquidation may not be a good thing to happen because they would be given the last priority in paying off the subordinated loan.
+But there’s one good thing – S bondholders would get paid by the liquidation of Y Corporation before any preferred shareholders, and equity shareholder gets paid.

-Also, please do have a look at this detailed guide on Subordination debt for more examples
+Also, please do have a look at this detailed guide on Subordination debt for more examples.

-Why one would become a subordinated debt holder?
+Why would one become a subordinated debt holder?

-This particular question may lurk in your brain – why would someone /bank /financial institution/ promoter would accept a subordinated arrangement of debt.
+This particular question may lurk in your brain – why would someone /bank /financial institution/ promoter accept a subordinated arrangement of debt.

 The answer is two-fold.